 On our programmes you get to spend a whole season somewhere most people are lucky to say they’ve been to for a week.

 IEC Work Permit

 Each year the Canadian Immigration and Citizenship (CIC) department releases a limited number of Working Holiday Permits.
 Applying for and securing a Work Permit is your responsibility however we encourage you to apply to Oyster early to get your interview and job offer before receiving help securing your permit.
 You need to be aged between 18 and 30 on the day the CIC receives your application.
 Therefore Oyster can only take bookings from people that will be aged at least 18 in the January of the departure year to stand the best chance of being able to get a Work Permit before they run out.

 You will need to be able to demonstrate that you can cover your expenses in Canada and must arrive in Canada with the equivalent of $2500 in your bank account.
 These are the requirements of the Canadian Immigration Department.

-If you miss out on a Canadian Work Permit, you can still participate on either of our 11 week instructor programmes in Jasper, depending on whether you are a skier or a snowboarder.
+If you miss out on a Canadian Work Permit, you can still participate on either of our 11 week instructor programmes in Whistler or Jasper, depending on whether you are a skier or a snowboarder.
 These are purely instructor courses without a job; therefore a tourist visa is all that you need.

 - Distinct seasons – warm sunny summers and cold snowy winters!